hyperspacedev/hyperspace/README.md

 You'll also want to modify the `notarize.js` file to change the details from the default to your App Store Connect account details and app identifier.

-> ⚠️ **Warning**: The package.json file also includes the `build-desktop-darwin-nosign` script.
+> ⚠️ **Warning**: The package.json file also includes the `build:mac-unsigned` script.
 This script is specifically intended for automated systems that cannot run notarization (Azure Pipelines, GitHub Actions, etc.). _Do not use this command to build production-ready versions of Hyperspace_.

 ## Licensing and Credits